nielskee/draft-articles/TechnicalHiringPart2.md

 better efficiency, but they all come at a high cost, and it's not financial, it's human.

-For some reason, when it comes to hiring, cost is king.
-It's an odd, dissonant note in otherwise

-consider this a sign that you need to widen the pool of tech interviewers.

-The solution to being better at hiring, is to be better at hiring.
+In the end, the solution to being better at hiring, is to get better at hiring.
+Not a tool.

 ## Links